by Nebula Haze

 - Let it re-vegetate completely if you actually want the plant to be in the vegetative stage, or…

-- Correct the light periods by getting rid of any possible light leaks and giving plants 12 hours of interrupted darkness a day (to get it to go back into the flowering stage).
+- Correct the light periods by getting rid of any possible light leaks and giving plants 12 hours of interrupted darkness a day (to get them to go back into the flowering stage).

-Plants that are further in the flowering stage tend to take longer to re-veg, as much as a few weeks, and will be relatively easy to reverse if you catch the symptoms quickly.
-This goes both ways.
-If a plant has been re-vegging for a long time, it may take a few weeks to get the plant back to flowering and developing buds normally again.
+Plants that are far in the flowering stage can take a month or more to re-veg, while a plant that has only just started flowering re-vegs much faster.
+That goes both ways.
+If a plant has been re-vegging for a long time, it may take a few weeks to get the plant back to flowering and developing buds.

 Luckily, a little time and proper care will get your plant growing normally again!

-A little under two weeks later, the plant is now growing (mostly) normal leaves.
-Although the growth patterns were odd at first (cannabis plants tend to grow a lot of stems and get bushy immediately after a re-veg), from this point on, the plant will usually have relatively typical growing patterns.
+About two weeks later, the plant is growing (mostly) normal leaves.
+Cannabis plants tend to grow a lot of stems and get bushy immediately after a re-veg, which can be seen heree.
+Although the growth patterns were odd at first, from this point on, the plant usually has relatively typical growing patterns.

 If you see your cannabis plant re-vegging, don’t panic!
 Figure out whether you want your plant to be in the vegetative or flowering stage and act accordingly.
-A little time is all it takes after that to get your plant in top shape again!
+A little time is all it takes after that to get your plant in tip-top shape again.